Neural Networks

 4.1 Long Short-Term Memory (LSTM)

-LSTMs solve the vanishing gradient problem through a sophisticated gating mechanism.
+LSTMs solve the vanishing gradient problem through sophisticated gating.
 They use three gates—forget, input, and output—to control information flow and maintain long-term dependencies.
+Each gate decides what information to keep, what to discard, and what to output, creating a network that can remember important patterns across hundreds or thousands of time steps.

 LSTM Cell Architecture